Mattds825/Wayne-Enterprises/README.md

 [Perchance](https://perchance.org/ai-photo-generator) image generator used to make profile pictures for leadership figures

+[sqoosh.app](https://squoosh.app) used to compress images and convert them to webp

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: